MeiKatz/de-ruby-style-guide/README-deDE.md

 * <a name="one-line-cases"></a>
   Verwende `when x then ...` für einzeilige Fälle.
 Die alternative Syntax `when x:
-  ...` wurde in Ruby 1.9 entfernen.
+  ...` wurde in Ruby 1.9 entfernt.
 <sup>[[link](#one-line-cases)]</sup>

 * <a name="no-when-semicolons"></a>